raspberrypilearning/comic-character/en/step_7.md

 + Ensure you have left spaces between your class names.
 + Ensure you have used the correct form field type.

 Good Job!
-You've successfully added the toggle switch to your webpage, let's give it some functionality.
+You've successfully added the toggle switch to your webpage, you will need to give it some functionality.

 #### Check the user's local storage